Defense shines, No. 4 Georgia prevails 19-13 vs Texas A&M

 Texas A&M: The Aggies had another chance to prove they can compete with the nation’s top teams.
 Again, they came up short.
 All four of their losses have been to teams that were ranked in the Top 10 at the time of the game.

 Georgia: It’s difficult to envision the Bulldogs reaching the four-team playoff with the way their offense is playing.
 Fromm’s struggles are especially concerning.
 The junior quarterback was 11 of 23 for 163 yards, the third straight game he has failed to complete even 50 percent of his passes.
 But Swift had some very impressive runs, finishing with 103 yards on 19 carries.
+Overall, however, the Bulldogs were held to a season-low 97 yards rushing.

 UP NEXT